ppps2019/ppps2019.github.io/_info_articles/abstracts.md

 **Abstract Submission**

 Upon creation of the CERN account, users may submit an abstract to the conference for technical consideration.
-Following the link provided above in _Submit_, you will be directed to the INDICO portal for IEEE PPPS2019 (**Link Coming Soon!**).
+Following the link provided above in _Submit_, you will be directed to the [INDICO portal for IEEE PPPS2019](https://indico.cern.ch/event/727938/).
 On the panel near the bottom, select the link to “Submit new abstract”.

 Next, please read the **submission instructions** before submitting an abstract by clicking on the text “Submission instructions”.
 - **Title:** Please fill in the title of your presentation.